Here are some classic first date quotes you should avoid:

 “You remind me of my mum/dad”

-It may seem like you’re saying something flattering to your date, but to them it’ll come across as creepy.
-Although you mean it in a kind way, they’ll be left thinking that you want to date your parent, or you want to mould them to be more like your mum or dad, or that you’ll never grow up.
+It may seem like you’re saying something flattering to your date, but to them, it’ll come across as creepy.
+Although you mean it kindly, they’ll be left thinking that you want to date your parent, or you want to mould them to be more like your mum or dad, or that you’ll never grow up.
 Either way, it’s not perceived as a compliment.

 “I plan to get married within the next few years and have children the year after”